WireHallMedic/PhysicsUnbound/API.md

 These events are MovingCollision objects.
 They will always have a source, the object making the event.
 If it's a non-geometric collision, they will have an otherObject, the thing they bumped into.
 Otherwise, otherObject will be null.

 To be clear, when a and b collide, there will be two events; one with source = a, otherObject = b and one with source = b, otherObject = a.
 The engine has no concept of iFrames, so that might be something you'll need in your project.

+## Hitscans
+A hitscan is when you figure out where the first collision would occur on a given vector (a ray with a defined length).
+The PhysicsUnlocedEngine.calculateHitscan() will return a HitscanResult object.
+It culls what it cannot hit by the same object types listed under Collisions, above.
+A HitscanResult object contains the following:
+MovingBoundingObject movingObject: The MovingBoundingObject that got hit, or null if none.
+DoublePair pointOfImpact: The x, y coordinates (in tiles) of where the ray terminated. boolean geometryImpact: True if the ray terminated early by hitting geometry, else false. boolean movingObjectImpact: True if the ray terminated early by hitting a MovingBoundingObject, else false.